Mark Ashton: Legacy

 The ballad "For a Friend" in the album Red from synth-pop duo The Communards was written in his memory.
-Mark Hooper of The Rough Guide to Rock writes that this cut may be Somerville's "most impassioned moment".
-Ashton was a friend of both Jimmy Somerville and Richard Coles.
-For a Friend reached number 28 on the British charts.
+Mark Hooper of The Rough Guide to Rock wrote that the recording may have been Jimmy Somerville's "most impassioned moment".
+Ashton was a friend of both Somerville and Richard Coles.
+"For a Friend" reached number 28 on the British charts.

-The Constantine Giannaris film Jean Genet Is Dead (1989) is dedicated to his memory.
+The Constantine Giannaris film Jean Genet Is Dead (1989) was dedicated to his memory.

 The LGSM's activities were dramatised in Pride, a film released in September 2014 featuring Ben Schnetzer as Ashton.
 Ashton's role in the Lesbians and Gays Support the Miners group was recalled in a series of interviews with some of its other members prior to the film's release.
 However, Ashton's membership in the Young Communist League was not explicitly mentioned in the film, possibly to avoid alienating American audiences.
-Fellow communist activist and a close friend of Mark Ashton, Lorraine Douglas, accused the film of having "glossed over Mark's politics and said nothing about the fact he subsequently became General Secretary of the YCL", the youth wing of the Communist Party of Great Britain.

-Schnetzer, an American actor, was nominated for two British Independent Film Awards for his performance.
+Fellow communist activist and a close friend of Mark Ashton, Lorraine Douglas, accused the film of having "glossed over Mark's politics and said nothing about the fact he subsequently became General Secretary of the YCL."
+Schnetzer was nominated for two British Independent Film Awards for his performance.
+Following the film's release until 21 September, the Mark Ashton Trust received £10,000 in donations.

 On 25 September 2018, the Council of Paris awarded the garden adjoining the Hôtel d'Angoulême Lamoignon the new name of Jardin de l'Hôtel-Lamoignon - Mark-Ashton (Hôtel-Lamoignon - Mark Ashton Garden), in his memory.

 On 2 June 2021, the Causeway Coast and Glens Borough Council approved the erection of a memorial blue plaque in his hometown of Portrush.